choderalab/fragmenter_data/frag_opt/compare_growth_path/README.md

 More than one path exists to grow out fragment if WBO changes more than the threshold.
 Here I looked at the stability of two heuristics:

 1. Shortest path length
 Grow out the bond that is closest to the central bond the fragment is being built for.
-If more than one point to grow exists, choose the bond that has the higher Wiberg Bond Order The rationale here is that closer atoms will effect the central bond more.
+If more than one point to grow exists, choose the bond that has the higher Wiberg Bond Order.
+The rationale here is that closer atoms will effect the central bond more.
 2. Highest Wiberg Bond Order
 Grow out the fragment with the bond that has the highest Wiberg Bond Order.
 The rationale is that a bond with greater WBO is probably more conjugated so will contribute or withdraw more electronic density from the central bond